 Dr. Shipko is a psychiatrist in private practice in Pasadena, CA and author of Surviving Panic Disorder and Xanax Withdrawal.

-Mental Health Liberation: Lauren shares her unfolding journey towards liberation which includes spreading Emotional CPR, building the National Coalition for Mental Health Recovery, giving birth (soon) to her memoir, and other adventures in service of reclaiming our shared humanity.
+Mental Health Liberation: Lauren shares her unfolding journey towards liberation which includes spreading Emotional CPR, engaging in Dialogues of Discovery based on her memoir (published Spring, 2014), building the National Coalition for Mental Health Recovery, and other adventures in service of reclaiming our shared humanity.

 Anatomy of a Psychiatrist: Dr. Steingard chronicles how she is integrating information from Anatomy of an Epidemic into her community mental health practice.
 She also discusses changes in Vermont's mental health system and the influence of pharmaceutical advertising on clinical practice.

 Dialogues with Madness: A therapist and educator specializing in cognitive therapy for psychosis, Ron Unger explores emerging understandings of psychosis and of efforts to change mental health treatment to support human rights and full recovery.

 Adam Urato, MD cares for pregnant women on a daily basis as well as a Maternal-Fetal Medicine specialist at Tufts Medical Center in Boston, Massachusetts.

 Live and Learn: As a clinical psychologist who has worked in academic and healthcare settings for over 20 years, Dr. Gretchen LeFever Watson is passionate about improving the health, safety, and education of individuals and places where they work, live, and learn.